ideepgagan740/PDAV-School/README.md

 # PDAV-School
-To do Management of Students and Children in School.
+To do Management of Students and Teacher in School.

 Database used in this website is <b>Mongodb</b>.